 26 Lower Ormond Quay

-When I went to live in London many years ago, I couldn’t get over how many great little genuine Italian eateries there were in comparison to what we were used to in Dublin – tomato sauce tomato sauce.
+When I went to live in London many years ago, I couldn’t get over how many great little genuine Italian eateries there were in comparison to what we were used to in Dublin.
 Thankfully that's all changed now, but where would we be now if we didn’t have this urban mode of Italian dining to which we have all become so accustomed.

-I know that when I go into town, I love to visit Bar Italia for a great fix of urban dining with authentic Italian food.
-In a great corner location right beside the Milennium Bridge over the River Liffey, it couldn’t get more atmospheric.
-The room is lovely, bright and colourful, with a Knuttel painting of fiesty diners dominating the room.
-The floor is tiled, the chairs and tables are smart casual, and there is always a great buzz.
+When I go into town, I love to visit Bar Italia for a fix of urban dining with authentic Italian food.
+There's always great buzz and, with a corner location right beside the Milennium Bridge over the River Liffey, it couldn’t get more atmospheric.
+Having had a fab plush makeover in recent times, the smart casual vibes at this winning Italian restaurant have only gotten stronger.